Mikejo5000/vsts-docs-pr/docs/pipelines/new-user-pipelines.md

 ## Does Pipelines work with my language and tools?

+Insert table here of what languages and tools you can use

 ## What do I need to use Pipelines?

+Insert table here of any required tools/software to use Pipelines.
+Could change based off of scenario.

 ## How do I start using Pipelines?

+This is important.
+We need to drive home that Pipelines can change based on scenario but that ALL scenarios can be executed easily.
+This should probably link to a "get started" guide, or maybe multiple if we can, based on scenarios.

 ## Resources